aksfsu/QMOHI_tool/README.md

 ### QMOHI Input File

-QMOHI performs a guided search of university student health centers (SHC) websites using parameters specified in the input file which uses comma-separated values (CSV) format, to find and analyze information quality metrics for a given topic.
+QMOHI performs a guided search and analysis of university student health centers (SHC) websites for a given health topic using parameters specified in the input file which uses comma-separated values (CSV) format.
+The input parameters are explained below.
+The input file template `Codebase/QMOHI_input_template.csv` may be utilized.

 | Column Index | Column Name | Description |
 | ----------- | ----------- | ----------- |